Hepburn (band): Background

 Though a music video accompanied the release of the single, later in the year, a new video for "I Quit" shot using scenes from Buffy the Vampire Slayer, including scenes of the band on the sets of the show, and also with the band acting like vampires at The Bronze.
 The track appeared on the official Buffy soundtrack and was pushed to radio as a key track with the CD release, despite the fact that the song never appeared on the show (reportedly it was supposed to appear on the show with the band playing the background scenes, some of which appear in the video, but never did).
 The music video also appears on the Region 2 and 4 DVD release of the first season of Buffy the Vampire Slayer.

 In September 1999, drummer Beverly Fullen left and was replaced by Lisa Gordon, and then Tasha Baylis.
 According to bassist Davies, Fullen left when her boyfriend, band co-manager Ashen Datchler, resigned.
 Datchler is brother of former Johnny Hates Jazz singer Clark Datchler, and friends with Thornalley, who was also a member of Johnny Hates Jazz in its later years.

 Hepburn disbanded in the summer of 2000 after being dropped by Columbia Records, having released a total of three singles, all of which went top 20 in the UK, and one album.
 The album reached the UK Top 30 Albums despite receiving a scathing review from NME.

 Afterwards

 After the breakup, Jamie Benson released a solo album in 2002 called Jamie Benson - My Confession.
 The album had four singles recorded for it, but only one was released commercially: "Invincible,” which was released in mid-2001, but only charted in the top 100.
+Benson since went on to become a music teacher at Laine Theatre Arts.
 Davies herself, after a long time away from the public eye, appeared as a guest on the identity parade segment of Never Mind the Buzzcocks on 10 January 2008.
 Phill Jupitus' team failed to correctly identify Davies, while Lauren Laverne (the guest team member), totally ruled out Davies as a possible correct answer from the beginning.
 Davies is now a detective constable with Nottinghamshire Police.